Greek radicals play it safe with debt advisers Lazard

 “Clearly being an adviser who has a strong team in Paris means that they have been able to represent many sovereigns at the Paris Club,” said Zandstra.

-Lazard does not have the large balance sheets of rivals such as JP Morgan (JPM.N) and Goldman Sachs (GS.N), and focuses on advising clients rather than lending to them, which it argues makes its views more independent.
+Lazard does not have the large balance sheets of rivals such as JP Morgan and Goldman Sachs, and focuses on advising clients rather than lending to them, which it argues makes its views more independent.

 Today, Lazard’s sovereign business competes with debt restructuring-focused firms such as Houlihan Lokey, Deloitte and Strategy& - formerly called Booz & Company.

-The organization was nevertheless the subject of criticism in Britain for its role in the flotation of state-owned postal company Royal Mail (RMG.L).
+The organisation was nevertheless the subject of criticism in Britain for its role in the flotation of state-owned postal company Royal Mail.
 A different team within Lazard was the government’s independent adviser on the float but a cross-party parliamentary committee last year said fear of failure and weak advice meant the shares were priced too low.

 Lazard has declined to comment on the committee’s report.